The best captivating complete perfect reads of selfless importance and relevance read as of Mars 2025

 The Road (Cormac McCarthy 2006)

-The Road is a warning, and arguably McCarthy’s most important work.
+The Road is a warning, it the road.
 After the novel presents it’s most horrific events, less horror becomes times of reflection on survival, mindset and life in the world after the apocalypse.
 Note: The movie did not have the same impact on me — the book gives you thoughts.
-The Road cover art from the Folio publication illustrated by Gérard DuBois
+The Road Folio edition cover, illustrated by Gérard DuBois

 Child of God (Cormac McCarthy 1973)